Florida Gators men's basketball: SEC Championships

 Though the automatic berth in the NCAA Tournament is given to the conference tournament winner, the SEC declares the team with the best record in the regular season the "official" conference champion.
-The Gators have won a total of seven official (regular season) SEC championships.
-Norm Sloan won the first one during the 1988–89 season, and Billy Donovan has won the other six, including the 2006–07 season in which the Gators also won the SEC Tournament championship and NCAA national championship, and three in a four-year span from 2011 to 2014.
+The Gators have won a total of eight official (regular season) SEC championships.
+Norm Sloan won the first one during the 1988–89 season.
+Billy Donovan won the next six, including the 2006–07 season in which the Gators also won the SEC Tournament championship and NCAA national championship, and three in a four-year span from 2010–11 to 2013–14.
+Todd Golden won the SEC during the 2025–26 season.

 The 2013–14 squad became the first team in SEC history to have an 18–0 regular season conference record.